0x10101/alohomora/README.md

 Or simply download a release and run it:

-    ./alohomora-0.4 --help
+    ./alohomora --help

-# Compatibility
+alohomora clients require `aircrack-ng` to crack handshakes.
+If aircrack-ng is in your PATH, everything should work out of the box.
+If not, you can set the `AIRCRACK` environment variable (set it to the full path of `aircrack-ng`).

-alohomora is designed to work in Linux-based systems.
-You can run it inside the Ubuntu Terminal for Windows, though, it works just fine.
+    export AIRCRACK=/path/to/aircrack-ng/executable

-Make sure that you install `aircrack-ng` on the system where you want to run the client:
+To install `aircrack-ng`, run

     sudo apt install aircrack-ng

-<p align="center"><sub>(use whatever package manager your system uses)</sub></p>
+<p><sub>(or use whatever package manager your system uses)</sub></p>

-alohomora currently only works on Linux-based systems, as I have not yet found the time to make it run on Windows.
-But I guess that's fine.
-The server should run on Windows machines, as it does not require `aircrack-ng` to be available.
+# Compatibility
-You can run alohomora in the Ubuntu Terminal available for Windows.
-It works just fine there.
+`alohomora` is designed to work on Linux-based systems.
+You can run it inside [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) on Windows, though, it works just fine.
+I recommend getting the new [Windows Terminal Preview](https://github.com/microsoft/terminal) if you want to run `alohomora` in WSL.

 # Legal disclaimer
 As you might have guessed, **cracking WPA2 passphrases might be illegal**.
 Do not use alohomora on handshakes that you don't have the permission to crack!
 I will not be held responsible for anything illegal you do with this tool!